Custom Processes

 }

-Note: All onXXX methods are public.
+Note: All onXXX methods should be public.

-Add the following configuration to config/process.php.
+Add the following configuration in config/process.php

 return [

 // ...
-Other process configurations are omitted ...
+Other process configurations omitted ...

 // websocket_test is the process name